White Fillings at Glastonbury

 - Amalgam fillings can often hide further tooth decay from x-rays; white fillings don’t have this problem.

 - Teeth filled with white fillings are less prone to cracking.

 White fillings are a more natural-looking way to repair decayed or damaged teeth as they are made from a tooth-coloured blend of plastic and glass.
 They support the remaining structure of a tooth and help to alleviate sensitivity.

-Although white fillings are considered to be less durable than amalgam ones, modern materials have made them much more hard-wearing.
+In the past, white fillings were considered to be less durable than amalgam ones, modern materials have made them much more hard-wearing.
 However, the depth of the cavity and where it is located in the mouth will have a bearing on how long this type of filling lasts.

 Looking after your white filling

-You can help prevent further tooth decay by brushing at least twice a day and cleaning between your teeth.
-You should also attend regular check-ups and hygienist appointments, so we can detect early signs of decay and monitor your oral hygiene
+You can help prevent further tooth decay by brushing at least twice a day and cleaning between your teeth with dental floss and interdental brushes.
+In addition, you should also attend regular check-ups and hygiene appointments, so we can detect early signs of decay and monitor your oral health.